msuatgunerli/FAISSAL/README.md

 ## How to Use

+0. **Installing the Required Dependencies and Running the Web App**: Ensure that the required dependencies listed on the requirements.txt file are installed on your local machine.
+Upon installing the dependencies, you can create a new terminal window within the main folder of this repository and run the following command to launch the Web App on your default browser:

+   `streamlit run app.py`

 1. **Upload a Document**: Begin by uploading a single document in PDF or TXT format using the "Browse files" button or by dragging and dropping a file.

 2. **Select Sentence-Transformers Model**: Choose a Sentence-Transformers model to generate the embeddings.
 This step uses LangChain's HuggingFaceEmbeddings, which relies on the sentence_transformers Python package to function.
-The available options are as follows, which will be downloaded automatically if not already present on your local machine:
+The available options are as follows, which should be downloaded automatically if not already present on your local machine:
    - `all-MiniLM-L6-v2`
    - `multi-qa-mpnet-base-dot-v1`